sarthyadav/Cashflow_Minimizer/README.md

-# Cash Flow MinimiMizer 💰
+# Cash Flow Minimizer 💰

 This Java project Minimizes the number of transactions between friends by calculating net cash flow using a graph + greedy algorithm approach.